Probing supersolidity through excitations in a spin-orbit-coupled Bose-Einstein condensate: Stripe compression excitations and location of the supersolid phase transition

 \section{Stripe compression excitations and location of the supersolid phase transition}

 Supersolids host a rich excitation spectrum originating from both their crystal-like and their superfluid character.
 Previous studies have revealed significant differences between platforms.
 Dipolar supersolids host crystal phonon-like modes \cite{TanziNature2019, Natale2019}.
-Instead, phonons are absent in cavity supersolids and multimode cavities are required to restore them \cite{Guo2021}.
-This difference has led to controversial discussions on a supposed stiffness of the stripe pattern of spin-orbit-coupled supersolids, which were only recently clarified theoretically with the prediction of stripe compression modes akin to those of dipolar supersolids \cite{Geier2023}.
+Instead, phonons are absent in cavity systems and multimode cavities are required to restore them \cite{Guo2021}.
+This difference has led to controversial discussions on the stiffness of the stripe pattern of spin-orbit-coupled systems, which were only recently clarified theoretically with the prediction of stripe compression modes akin to those of dipolar supersolids \cite{Geier2023}.
 Here, we address this question experimentally.
 To this end, we prepare the system by a non-adiabatic ramp of the spin-orbit coupling strength $\Omega$, which is slow enough to remain in the lower dressed state, but sufficiently fast to excite the stripe pattern \cite{methods}.
-Figure \ref{Fig:Fig4}{(a)} depicts the evolution of the modulation period $d$ over time for a system with $\hbar\Omega=2.00\pm0.08\,E_\mathrm{R}$.
-Remarkably, we observe that $d$ is not constant, but instead displays a dynamical oscillation corresponding to a stripe compression mode.
-Its appearance proves that supersolids in spin-orbit-coupled BECs are not stiff.
-Observing this mode is a smoking gun of a fully dynamic supersolid, as it reveals the existence of a crystal phonon branch \cite{Geier2023}.
+Figure \ref{Fig:Fig4}(a) depicts the evolution of the modulation period $d$ over time for a system with $\hbar\Omega=2.00\pm0.08\,E_\mathrm{R}$.
+Notably, we observe that $d$ is not constant, but instead displays a dynamical oscillation corresponding to a stripe compression mode.
+This proves that the stripe phase of a spin-orbit-coupled BEC has a compressible crystal structure.
+Observing this mode is a signature of full-fledged supersolidity, as it reveals the existence of a crystal phonon branch \cite{Geier2023}.